tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 3. Use device geolocation

 **Tap:** `mapbox-gl` fires a click event when someone clicks or taps a point on the map.
-That's easy to handle and the `Event` passed to the callback will have a `lngLat` object.
+The `Event` passed to the callback will have a `lngLat` object which corresponds to the location the user indicated.

 ``` ts
   map.on('click', (e) => {
     getTxDistrict(e.lngLat);
   });
 ```

 **Search:** Mapbox provides a great geocoder search control in [another library](https://github.com/mapbox/mapbox-gl-geocoder).
-It adds a simple search box in the top right corner that offers autocompletion of street addresses and handles all the API interaction out-of-the-box.
-When a result is selected, the `results` payload includes a `center`.
+It adds a simple search box in the top right corner of the map that offers autocompletion of street addresses and handles all the API interaction out-of-the-box.
+When a result is selected, the `results` payload includes a `center` with coordinates for the given address.

 ``` ts
   import MapboxGeocoder from '@mapbox/mapbox-gl-geocoder';
   const map = new Map({ /* ... */ });
   const accessToken = '...';